ForbesLindesay/QJS/README.md

  - Finally blocks where there's an await in the try block (or the finally block)
  - Lazy operations such as `&&` and `||` are not always as lazy as they should be if there's an await on the right hand side of the expression.
  - Select Case with an await statement in it.
- - `arguments` is not useable inside functions that contain the await keyword.